Why Yahushua the Messiah Had to Die

 The above Psalms refer to the fact that after returning to the ‘aphar a dead person has no ability to thank anyone or receive thanks, for they are unable to speak or understand the speech of someone living.
 A parallel thought is expressed in the rhetorical question asked by Heman the Ezrahite.
 He notes that nothing can come from sheol, the land of נשיה (neshyah; oblivion)49 and the dark state of death.
 Continue reading “Does Hell Exist? – Part 2”

-The Inheritance & Salvation- Part 2
+The Eternal Inheritance & Salvation – Pt.
+2

 Promises